quasarframework/quasar-ui-qmediaplayer/README.md

 settings | Video | With this slot the Settings icon can be replaced. settings-menu | Video | With this slot the Settings Menu can be replaced. fullscreen | Video | With this slot the Fullscreen icon can be replaced.

+# Patreon
+If you like (and use) this App Extension, please consider becoming a Quasar [Patreon](https://www.patreon.com/quasarframework).